- is underpinned by aims, values and purpose;

 Science is taught where possible, integrated into the topic, although some concepts areas are taught discretely.

-We are developing and Enquiry-Based Learning approach to the curriculum.
-Our 'approach is outlined below and we have attached our curriculum ladders of progression which ensure we teach age appropriate knowledge and skills.
+Our 'approach is outlined below and we have attached our curriculum ladders of progression which help us ensure we teach age appropriate knowledge and skills.
 Because at Trenode our classes contain a number of year groups, we use a rolling programme to support us in delivering this curriculum.

 View the following documents within your web browser or download to read later